polkadot-developers/substrate-docs/content/md/en/docs/main-docs/test/benchmark.md

   - execution time
 ---

 Substrate and FRAME provide a flexible framework for developing custom logic for your blockchain.
+This flexibility enables you to design complex and interactive pallets and sophisticated runtime logic.
+However, determining the appropriate [weight](/reference/glossary/#weight) to assign to the functions in your pallets can be a difficult task.
+Benchmarking enables you to measure the time it takes to execute different functions in the runtime and under different conditions.
-However, this flexibility can also introduce complexity that can make your blockchain vulnerable to denial of service (DoS) attacks by malicious actors.
+If you use benchmarking to assign accurate weights to function calls, you can prevent your blockchain from being overloaded and unable to produce blocks or vulnerable to denial of service (DoS) attacks by malicious actors.

-To mitigate the risk of DoS attacks, it is important to know the computational resources required to execute different functions in the runtime.
-The Substrate benchmarking framework provides tools that help you model how long it takes to execute each function in the runtime.
-By benchmarking how long it takes to execute each function, you can estimate the resources required and enable the runtime to include or exclude transactions based on available resources.

 ## Why benchmark a pallet

+It is important to understand the computational resources required to execute different functions—including runtime functions like `on_initialize` and `verify_unsigned`—to keep the runtime safe and to enable the runtime to include or exclude transactions based on the resources available.

+The ability to include or exclude transactions based on available resources ensures that the runtime can continue to produce and import block without service interruptions.
+For example, if you have a function call that requires particularly intensive computation, executing the call might exceed the maximum time allowed for producing or importing block, disrupting the block handling process or stopping blockchain progress altogether.
+Benchmarking helps you validate that the execution time required for different functions is within reasonable boundaries.

-To prevent malicious users from attempting to disrupt network service by repeatedly executing a function call that requires intensive computation type of activity, the cost associated with a function call should reflect the computation and storage required to perform the operation.
+Similarly, a malicious user might attempt to disrupt network service by repeatedly executing a function call that requires intensive computation or that doesn't accurately reflect the computation it requires.
-However, you don't want to discourage users from using the blockchain, so you want the estimated cost to be relatively accurate and aligned with the resources that actually consumed.
+If the cost for executing a function call doesn't accurately reflect the computation involved, there's no incentive to deter a malicious user from attacking the network.

-Benchmarking helps you to determine transaction fees for calls that more accurately represent the resources consumed by executing a transaction on the blockchain.
+Because benchmarking helps you evaluate the weight associated with executing transactions, it also helps you to determine transaction fees for calls that represent the resources consumed by executing a transaction on the blockchain.
-Setting a weight that accurately reflects the underlying computation and storage is also an important security safeguard in Substrate.

 ## Developing a linear model

 At a high level, benchmarking requires you to perform the following steps:

 - Write custom benchmarking logic that executes a specific code path for a function.
-- Execute the benchmark logic in the Wasm execution environment on a specific set of hardware and with a specific runtime configuration.
+- Execute the benchmark logic in the WebAssembly execution environment on a specific set of hardware and with a specific runtime configuration.
-- Execute the benchmark logic across a controlled range of possible values that might affect the result of the benchmark.
+- Execute the benchmark logic across a controlled range of possible values that might affect the execution time a function requires.
-- Execute the benchmark multiple times at each point in order to isolate and remove outliers.
+- Execute the benchmark multiple times for each component in a function to isolate and remove outliers.

-- Use the results of the benchmark to create a linear model of the function across its components.
+From the results generating by executing the benchmark logic, the benchmarking tool creates a linear model of the function across all of its components.

-This linear model enables you to estimate how long it takes to execute a specific code path and to make informed decisions without actually spending any significant resources at runtime.
+The linear model for a function enables you to estimate how long it takes to execute a specific code path and to make informed decisions without actually spending any significant resources at runtime.
 Benchmarking assumes all transactions have linear complexity because higher complexity functions are considered to be dangerous to the runtime as the weight of these functions may explode as the runtime state or input becomes too complex.

 ## Benchmarking and weight